Bi-graded Koszul modules, K3 carpets, and Green's conjecture: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank David Eisenbud, Eric Riedl, Frank Schreyer, Jerzy Weyman, and Mengyuan Zhang for interesting discussions related to this project.
-Experiments with the computer algebra software Macaulay2 \cite{M2} have provided many valuable insights.
+The authors would like to thank Marian Aprodu, David Eisenbud, Gabi Farkas, Eric Riedl, Frank Schreyer, Claire Voisin, Jerzy Weyman, and Mengyuan Zhang for interesting discussions related to this project, for helpful suggestions, and for clarifications regarding the literature.
+We would also like to thank the anonymous referee for helping us improve the presentation of the paper.
+Experiments with the computer algebra software Macaulay2~\cite{M2} have provided many valuable insights.

 \begin{bibdiv} \begin{biblist}

 \bib{aprodu}{article}{ author={Aprodu, Marian}, title={Remarks on syzygies of $d$-gonal curves}, journal={Math.
 Res.
 Lett.}, volume={12}, date={2005}, number={2-3}, pages={387--400}, issn={1073-2780}, review={\MR{2150892}}, doi={10.4310/MRL.2005.v12.n3.a9}, }